the easy way to protect your organisation from productivity loss caused by influenza.

-Auckland and New Zealand wide Flu Vouchers – Onsite Health offers an Auckland, and New Zealand wide, trivalent (3-strain) flu voucher service.
+New Zealand wide Flu Vouchers – Onsite Health offers a New Zealand wide, flu voucher service.
 Flu vouchers can be ordered directly through us, and then redeemed at selected surgeries in Auckland and / or in regional locations throughout New Zealand.

-There is no minimum number of flu vouchers required to purchase flu vouchers – making flu vouchers a cost effective option to protect your staff and business against influenza in regional offices throughout New Zealand.
+There is no minimum number of flu vouchers required to make a purchase of flu vouchers – making flu vouchers a cost effective option to protect your staff and business against influenza in regional offices throughout New Zealand.